Banana (Conkarah song): Dj FLe – Sick Wit it Crew Minisiren Remix

 Conkarah's song trended after the popularity of the "banana drop challenge" in the spring of 2020, where TikTok users utilized a particular version of "Banana" which was remixed and produced by DJ FLe of Sick Wit it Crew.
 The challenge is as follows: As one is dancing, his or her glasses or more prominently sunglasses are propped on top of the dancer's head.
 After a few frenetic dance and hand moves, the glasses drop over the dancer's eyes at the exact right time in the song where the lyrics say "Sick Wit it Crew Drop" before the siren solo comes in.

 Performance

 "Banana" became an international hit and topped the Dutch Top 40 chart for 5 consecutive weeks starting the week ending 27 June 2020 until 25 July 2020.
 It also charted in a great number of European and international charts.
+The DJ FLe Minisiren Remix has also become one of the most-used songs on TikTok, accumulating over 26 million video creations as of March 2026, ranking 18th among the most-used songs on the platform worldwide.